-She has 6 GCSE’s, 3 A levels, 1 National Diploma in Foundation Studies in Fine art, 1 BA (Hones) Fine Art Film and Video from Central St Martins, 1 MA in Philosophy from Birkbeck; Anna is currently in her final year of a PhD in Gender Studies at Sussex University.
+She has 6 GCSEs, 1 AS level, 3 A levels, 1 National Diploma in Foundation Studies in Fine Art, an BA (Hons) Fine Art (Film and Video) from Central St Martins, an MA in Philosophy from Birkbeck and a PhD in Gender Studies from Sussex University.

 Previously considered careers include barrister (has GCSE Law), psychologist (has A Level Psychology), actress (has A Level Theatre Studies) painter (has a Foundation Studies in Art) singer and philosopher.

-Anna enjoys the contemporary arts, film, music, philosophy, photography, travelling (in her early twenties she travelled around U.S.A, Cuba, Jamaica, Israel, Egypt, Europe, South Africa, Namibia and Zimbabwe,) reading and music.
+Anna enjoys the contemporary arts, film, music, philosophy, photography, traveling (in her early twenties she traveled around U.S.A, Cuba, Jamaica, Israel, Egypt, Europe, South Africa, Namibia and Zimbabwe,) reading and music.

 Anna is a member of Feminists Against Censorship; a campaigning group that understands that to be a woman who strongly believes in equal rights between the sexes does not necessarily mean the means of achieving this is through restricting and censorship of the rights of the individual, male or female.
 Censorship only proves to change the direction of the censored thoughts, not eliminate them and Anna believes that open debate is better than hidden inequality.
 She believes that to sexually objectify, that is to fleetingly view a person’s sexual attractiveness separately from their personality/person, is a natural human experience, not just a male one, as traditionally depicted.